MikeJanSch/Tools-Methods-and-Collecting-Data/README.md

 Interpretive: analyzing the telegram channels using propaganda techniques - yet too broad

-RQ: Hypothesis: The audience of Russian-speaking political channels on Telegram has grown notably after the war in Ukraine started (2022-02-24).
+Hypothesis: The audience of Russian-speaking political channels on Telegram has grown notably after the war in Ukraine started (2022-02-24).
 Is there a case that war     provoke propaganda growth?

 RQ1: How the proportion of the non Russian speaking audiences of Telegram to native users of the application changed since the war in Ukraine began?